instantiator/blog-source/blog-site/content/post/world-server.md

 ## Technologies

-As the purpose of this project is to simplify running and connecting a variety of existing tools, the choice of technologies was guided by how simplicity of containerisation.
+As the purpose of this project is to simplify running and connecting a variety of existing tools, the choice of technologies was guided by simplicity of containerisation.
 We're using:

 - [Docker](https://www.docker.com/products/docker-desktop/) - to run containers for individual applications.
 - [Lua](https://www.lua.org/) - a simple scripting language.